Dina, Pakistan: Culture

 The main languages spoken in Dina are Punjabi and Urdu.

 Several poets and famous personalities were born in Dina, the popular Pakistani poet Zamir Jafri and the Indian poet Gulzar.
 Gulzar wrote the following lines for his birthplace:

 Zikr Jhelum ka, baat ho Dine ki.

 Chand Pukhraj ka, raat Pashmine ki.

+Demographics

+Dina's population was 84,629 in 2023.
+An overwhelming 86.1% of the population in Dina identified as Punjabi speaking, 7.9% identified as Pashto, 5.4% as Urdu, and a further 0.6% identified with other languages of Pakistan (mostly Saraiki and Hindko) (Note: Language Statistics also include Mangla Cantonment along with Dina city).

 Transport

 The district is crossed by the main line of the North-Western railway of Pakistan Railways, and traversed along the south by a branch line.

 The district us also crossed by main road N5.